DJ Ferret

 Outside of the music industry, Rodgers is known for his consumer advocacy, particularly a lawsuit in which he became the first American to "foreclose" on a bank, leading CNN to refer to him as a "folk hero."
-A video of one of his television interviews regarding the suit has over a million views.
+A video of one of his television interviews regarding the suit has over 2.4 million views.
 He subsequently appeared on The Colbert Report.
 Rodgers also later sued eBay over a consumer matter.
 Of his consumer advocacy, he said "It makes me sad to say this, but I wish more people would learn how to sue in small claims court.
 So many companies have made it clear that customer service is not a priority for them.
 Americans need to force them to rethink that position."

 In April 2019, Amazon tapped DJ Ferret (as Patrick Rodgers) to host a talk show titled "Interviewed By A Vampire" for broadcast on Amazon Prime.
 The first season of three episodes featured guests Derrick Pitts, Kyle Cassidy, and Rodney Anonymous.